sriv95/Restaurant-Management/README.md

   - `Open Table`: Opens the "Open Table" window.
     - Seats can be selected by clicking icons (1-4 seats) or manually entering a number (can exceed 4).
     - Clicking `OK` confirms and completes the table opening process.
+      - Amount of seats opened shown in the `table` icon.

   - `Change seat`: Opens the "Open Table" window.
     - Appears in place of `Open Table` after that said table has seats selected.